ionic-team/ionic-docs/src/content/navigation/angular.md

 ---
-previousText: 'Ionic Storage'
+previousText: ''
-previousUrl: '/docs/building/storage'
+previousUrl: ''
 nextText: ''
 nextUrl: ''
 ---

-# Angular Router Deep Dive
+# Angular Navigation

 <p class="intro">
 This guide covers how routing works in and app built with Ionic and Angular.